 Sickle Blood Cells

 Symptoms of Sickle Cell Disease

 he symptoms are mild in some patients and serious in others, requiring hospitalization in others.
 Anemia is the most common symptom, and constant pain is located in the bones.

 - Jaundice, eyes and skin yellowed

 The pain is termed “sickle cell disease.”
 When anemia exists over a long period of time it will cause damage to organ;, including the heart, liver, spleen, brain and kidneys.
 Other serious complications include: stroke, blindness, gallstones, bacterial infections and priapism.

-Treating Sickle Cell Disease
+Gene Therapy and Sickle Cell Disease

 Medication treatments for sickle cell anemia include: